HyunnnnKim/CollieFolio/about.md

 ### ABOUT ME 🙋🏻

-Hello, I'm Hyunwoo Kim.
-A XR developer (in progress) from Seoul, Korea.
+Annyeong Haseyo (Hello), my name is Hyunwoo Kim, an XR developer (in progress) from Seoul, Korea.

-During my college life, I studied web development using Spring and Django.
-Thanks to my professor, I had a chance to worked on a national IoT project which was to solve accidents that happen in the industrial site.
-I also recorded over 20 episodes of educational videos for students at my school.
-I was a hard-working student. :D
+While in college, I had several opportunities to develop my interest in web development.
+I studied Spring and Django.
+Plus, I worked on a national IoT project with a professor to solve accidents that happen in industrial sites.
+In addition to my coursework, I recorded over 20 educational videos to facilitate learning for students in my department.

-After graduation, my interest gravitated towards VR.
-So, I made a decision to study VR using Unity.
-I studied at my good buddy's half-basement one room officetel for about 7 months.
-I enjoyed every moment.
-I fell asleep excied, thinking about what I will be creating the next day.
-Looking back, it was one of the best things that could ever happen to me.
+Upon graduation, I began looking into Unity for VR and thus, recently completed a VR course with recognition for the Best Project award.

-The next phase of my journey awaits.
-I recently graduated from the VR course winning the best project award.
-I learned a lot from my teacher, not just programming but also, life.
-I made good friends along the way that I can't find anywhere else.
-I am fueled by positive energy from the people around me.
-My boundless enthusiasm tells me to keep learning and never stop challenging.
+Looking back, practicing VR wasn’t so easy.
+My friend and I had to start it from scratch in a small studio apartment.
+However, I treasure every moment from the beginning to the end.
+Without such experience, I wouldn’t have been able to be the person I am today.
+I have also met a lot of good people, including my VR teacher.
+Not only that, I was able to expand my perspectives in programming but also about life in general.
+To this moment, I have made many encouraging friends that I can’t find elsewhere.

-Now, I want to continue to create and develop as a XR developer.
+I am thrilled to learn beyond my knowledge and to continue challenging myself for further development in this field.
+I welcome you on my journey to becoming an enthusiastic XR developer.

 안녕하세요